dynatrace-oss/dynatrace-github-action/README.md

 You can also send Dynatrace events from workflows, same as `metric` please note how `events` is configured as a string containing YAML code.
+To push an event onto an entity, either a list of entity ids is necessary or one or more tag query statements.
+A tag query statement always contains the type of the entity to search for (HOST) followed by a ':', a tag key and optionally followed by ':' and a tag value.
 For example, to send an event whenever a job has failed:

 ```yaml